US 82 (West of Clarksville), US 82 (East of Clarksville) and US 82 Clarksville Loop Projects

 Effective public involvement provides opportunities for the public to provide input into TxDOT's decision-making processes.

-The schematics, displays and other materials that were presented at the Jan. and Feb.
-2020 public meetings can be found at the public meeting links above.
+The schematics, displays and other materials that were presented at the public meetings can be found at the public meeting links above.

 Schedule and funding for construction have not been identified for these projects.